 Pakeman School offers a positive, safe learning environment for its community, in which everyone has equal and individual recognition and respect.
 We celebrate success and are committed to the continuous improvement and fulfilment of potential in every child.
 We encourage increasing independence and self-discipline amongst the pupils.
-Everyone within the school has an important role to play in sharing responsibility for the development of positive behaviour and attitudes.
+Everyone within the school has an important role to play in sharing responsibility for the development of this policy.